-Some people that believe that each of the churches represent a potential problem that each person could face during their Christian walk.
-I also believe that this interpretation of the prophecy is also true.
+Some people that believe that each of the churches represents a potential problem that each person could face during their Christian walk.
+I also believe that this interpretation of the prophecy is also accurate.

 When we look around at the Christian church today, we see a lot of people in churches putting themselves out as being the only ones who are right.
-In church we act like we are important, holy people, but during the week, we live like the self-centered world.
-We think we are the church of Philadelphia and it is the other denominations that are Laodicea.
+In church, we act like we are important, holy people, but during the week, we live in a self-centered world.
+We think we are the church of Philadelphia and the other denominations are Laodicea.
 We have fancy buildings, fancy cars, and wear fancy suits.
 We believe that if someone’s life doesn’t appear perfect that somehow they are in sin.
 We think we are rich, but we’re not.
 We look down on those who do not have these luxuries and think that because of their poverty that somehow they don't have God's blessings.

 We are as Lukewarm as Laodicea!

 We are spiritually naked!
-We say we believe the Bible, but we only give it lip-service.
-In this passage Christ says that he will spew this type of person out of his mouth.
-The key to making sure that Christ doesn’t spew us out of his mouth is that we need to recognize that God is the one who provided us our salvation.
+We say we believe the Bible but only give it lip service.
+In this passage, Christ says that he will spew this type of person out of his mouth or in other words vomit us from his mouth.
+The key to making sure that Christ doesn’t vomit us out of his mouth is that we need to recognize that God is the one who provided us with our salvation.
 We are not the ones who saved us; Christ did when he paid the price on the cross.
-We did nothing in ourselves which is worth being proud.
+We did nothing in ourselves which is worth being proud of.
 We are nothing outside of what Christ did for us on the cross.
-We need to ever be grateful and humbled by his love for us.
+We need always to be grateful and humbled by his love for us.

 The Cost Of Being Lukewarm